Centre National d’Etudes Spatiales (CNES)/

 President of IAGA

+Mioara Mandea is currently Head of "Science Coordination" Departement, Strategy Directorate of Centre National d’Etudes Spatiales (French Space Agency), Paris.
 Mioara Mandea has a broad international education and has worked in Romania, France, and Germany.
 She graduated in Engineering in Geology and Geophysics from the University of Bucharest before obtaining doctorates from the University of Bucharest in geophysics and geophysical prospecting in 1993 and from the Institut de Physique du Globe de Paris in internal geophysics in 1996.
 In addition, she received the Habilitation à Diriger des Recherches from the University Paris VII in 2001.

 She worked with geosciences institutions and universities in Romania (Institute of Geology and Geophysics, Bucharest), in France (Institut de Physique du Globe de Paris and Université de Versailles Saint-Quentin-en-Yvelines), and Germany (Helmholtz Centre Potsdam – GFZ German Research Centre for Geosciences, the University of Braunschweig and University of Potsdam).

-She has been granted the Van Straelen prize (French Geological Society), the Hepites prize (Romanian Academy), Medal, Slovak Academy of Sciences, AGU International Award, Member of Academia Europaea and Chevalier - Ordre National du Mérite - Décret, and is also a Titular Member of the Academy of Romanian Scientists.
+She has been granted the Van Straelen prize (French Geological Society), the Hepites Prize (Romanian Academy), Medal Slovak Academy of Sciences, AGU International Award, Chevalier de l'Ordre National du Mérite, and Petrus Peregrinus Medal from EGU.
+She is Member of Academia Europea, Member of Academie Royale de Belgique, Member of Russian Academy of Science, and is also a Titular Member of the Academy of Romanian Scientists.

 Mioara Mandea’s research interests mainly concern measuring, mapping, and understanding the multitude of magnetic fields encountered in near-Earth and near Earth-like planets.
 She has concentrated her work in some major directions, participating in the general effort of measuring Earth’s magnetic field from the ground to space, developing new tools to model the geomagnetic field and its secular variations (with a special emphasis on geomagnetic jerks), or using the geomagnetic information to determine physical properties in the deep Earth’s interior (with special studies on the lower mantle conductivity or motions at the core-mantle boundary).
 Her fields of research also include geopotential field mapping, on global or regional scales, with important implications for the understanding of rapid changes within the Earth’s system.